Psychology labs

 Driving simulation

-The Human Factors lab is the place to investigate everyday psychology using virtual reality and simulation techniques.
-This lab houses a driving simulator with which to study various aspects of driving competence and safety and factors that influence this.
+Investigate everyday psychology using virtual reality and simulation techniques.
+You can study various aspects of driving competence and safety, and the factors that influence this, with a driving simulator.

 Social behaviour lab